osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 Complete the following to configure the Modbus TCP data source:

 1. Using any text editor, create a file that contains a Modbus TCP data source in JSON form.
-You can create or copy this file to any directory on a device with Edge Data Store installed.
     - For content structure, see [Modbus TCP data source examples](#modbus-tcp-data-source-examples).
 2. Update the parameters as needed.
 For a table of all available parameters, see [Parameters for Modbus TCP data source](#parameters-for-modbus-tcp-data-source).
 3. Save the file as _DataSource.config.json_.